Going the extra mile for M.E…

 They know that simply living with M.E. can be like trying to run a marathon without training.
 And many of them wanted to find a challenge that mirrored that feeling, in the strenuous efforts they go to in raising vital income to support the work of the ME Association.

-M.E. affects everyone differently.
-Some people may be able to manage a walk or even a run, but others should not.
+This disease affects everyone differently.
+Some may be able to manage a walk or even a run, but others should not.
 If you have M.E. and are considering a physical challenge, do please contact Helen Hyland to discuss how best to undertake your challenge safely.